-Raelene Frances is Professor of History and Dean of Arts at Monash University.
+Raelene Frances is Professor of History at Monash University.

 She has published on the history of work, women’s history, Aboriginal/European contact history, religious and community history and has also co-edited several collections of essays on Australian and New Zealand history.